gjacopo/bodylanguage/doxy/README.md

 _Why documenting your code  (if this is not obvious already)?_

 Beyond enabling the sharing and reuse of your code, the practical benefits of documenting it are in enabling reproducibility and verification, as well as possible extension and potential migration:
-* _”A critical barrier to reproducibility in many cases is that the computer code is [not] available."_ ([Peng, 2011](#References)): computational resources should facilitate the participation of all and the integration of any additional  contribution,
+* _"A critical barrier to reproducibility in many cases is that the computer code is [not] available."_ ([Peng, 2011](#References)): computational resources should facilitate the participation of all and the integration of any additional  contribution,
-* _”Publish your code (even the small bits)”_ ([Goodman _et al._, 2014](#References)): even if there is no guarantee of quality, it can still potentially contribute to new experiments and help develop/deploy more advanced in-house analysis products,
+* _"Publish your code (even the small bits)"_ ([Goodman _et al._, 2014](#References)): even if there is no guarantee of quality, it can still potentially contribute to new experiments and help develop/deploy more advanced in-house analysis products,
-* _”Freely provided working code – whatever its quality – improves programming and enables others to engage [with your research]”_ ([Barnes, 2010](#References)): thanks to a good documentation, any skilled person can modify the code to suit his/her needs, learn from its use and further contribute to its improvement.
+* _"Freely provided working code – whatever its quality – improves programming and enables others to engage [with your research]"_ ([Barnes, 2010](#References)): thanks to a good documentation, any skilled person can modify the code to suit his/her needs, learn from its use and further contribute to its improvement.

-Ultimately, we believe that one should _”provide public access to scripts, runs, and results”_ ([Sandve _et al._, 2013](#References)), hence not only the outcomes of a given analysis, but the whole processes, data and tools necessary to produce it should be open and shared.
+Ultimately, we believe that one should _"provide public access to scripts, runs, and results"_ ([Sandve _et al._, 2013](#References)), hence not only the outcomes of a given analysis, but the whole processes, data and tools necessary to produce it should be open and shared.
 Source code documentation overall supports these objectives.

 _Why adopting markdown for the documentation?_